pedpedro/Security-Headers-Checker/README.md

 [TO DO...]

 This tool was fork from martibarri (https://github.com/martibarri/simple-security-headers) which is inspired by [CrossHead](https://github.com/alvarodh5/CrossHead) project from alvarodh5 and Cristian Barrientos.
-I did some modifications for my use cases.
+I did some modifications for my daily use cases.